-II Trade payables and other current liabilities (restated)
+II Trade payables and other current liabilities

-2020 2019
+2020 £'000 2019 £'000

-£ '000 £'000

 Amounts falling due within one year:

 Trade payables 52 69

 Accruals and deferred income 538 806

 Staff benefits (holiday pay) 147 152

 Provisions 92 96

 Other liabilities 176 147

 1,005 1,270

 Provisions carried are for redecoration of the Grantown office and for irregularities on Leader Programme claims.
+The 2019 Provision balance has been restated to separately disclose staff benefits (holiday pay) and provision, previously disclosed as a single line.

-12 Pensions
+I2 Pensions

 The Authority is a member of the Principal Civil Service Pensions Scheme (PCSPS) which is an unfunded multi-employer defined benefit scheme.
 The Authority is unable to identify its share of the underlying assets and liabilities of the scheme.
 A full actuarial valuation was carried out as at 31 March 2012, details of it, and annual Resource Accounts, can be found at www.civilservicepensionscheme.org.uk.
 For the year ended 31 March 2020 employer's contributions of £647,488 (2019: £489,472) were paid to the PCSPS.
 The contributions were payable at one of four rates, from 20% to 24.5% of pensionable pay, based on salary bands.
 The scheme's Actuary reviews employer contribution every four years following a full scheme valuation.
 The salary band and contributions rates were revised for 2019/20 and will remain unchanged until 2023/24.
 The contribution rates reflect benefits as they are accrued, not when the costs are actually incurred, and reflect past experience of the scheme.